 What Levels of Check Do We Offer

-Care Check provide three levels of DBS checks and each level corresponds with the type of job role the applicant will fulfil.
+Care Check provide three levels of DBS checks including an Enhanced DBS Check and each level corresponds with the type of job role the applicant will fulfil.

 Enhanced DBS Check

 An Enhanced DBS check is available for people working in roles that require frequent contact with children or vulnerable adults and who will be working in regulated activity within specified settings such as care homes, hospitals and schools.
 An enhanced DBS check will display all unspent and spent criminal convictions, warnings and reprimands and will not only be checked against the Police National Computer (PNC), but it will also be matched against the adult and children’s barred lists where applicable.

 If an application is checked against the children’s barred list, a list 99 check will be completed.
 A list 99 check details names of all people who have been barred or restricted from working with children by The Department for Education.
 The application will undergo local police force checks and, in certain circumstances, the chief operating officer for the local police force may decide to disclose information regarding an applicant if they feel it is necessary for the job role.
 This situation can occur when an individual had previously been investigated for a crime and, due to the nature of the incident, the information is shared to make the employer aware of the situation.

 Who is eligible for an enhanced level check?